 For audio models like ElevenLabs TTS Turbo, consider:

-- Pronunciation accuracy: Are words pronounced correctly?
+- Pronunciation accuracy: Whether words are pronounced correctly

 - User feedback collection platforms that systematize qualitative assessment